CACFP Administrative Manual Section 4.3

 The MBF for an income eligible provider must contain the following information:

-- The last four digits of the SSN of the provider or checks the box that says Check here if no SSN
+- The last four digits of the SSN of the adult household member that signs the MBF or checks the box that says Check here if no SSN

-The MBF for Provider must also contain the sponsor’s certification at the end of the last page, which consists of the following:
+The MBF for Provider With Instructions form must also contain the sponsor’s certification at the end of the last page, which consists of the following:

 - Check eligibility status: Tier I or Tier II